 Pokémon are captured using special capsule-like devices known as Poké Balls.
 These balls can be bought or found, and only be used against wild Pokémon.
 There are many different types of balls, from the basic red-and-white Poké Ball to the Master Ball, which will capture any Pokémon without fail.
 Players can also trade their Pokémon, either through local connections, or via a global trading system first introduced in the 4th Generation.

-The main series of games in Pokémon is divided into 5 different generations.
+The main series of games in Pokémon is divided into 6 different generations.
 Each generation features a new region, with new Pokémon to catch and new places to explore.
 The main games and their spin-offs, the anime, the manga, and the trading card game are all updated with the new Pokémon properties each time a new generation begins.
-There were originally a total of 151 Pokémon (beginning with Bulbasaur and ending with Mew), but it has increased to 649 in Black/White Version 2.
+There were originally a total of 151 Pokémon (beginning with Bulbasaur and ending with Mew), but it has increased to 719 in X/Y.

 First Generation (Kanto)